vercel-support/dotwatcher/README.md

 Now run `npm run dev` to get going.

+## Technologies used

+- Styles — [styled-components] with [Tachyons]
+- Realtime updates — [Pusher] which connects to [stream.dotwatcher.cc]
+- Content — [Contentful API] to get all data and images
+- Maps — Right now maps are just iFrames from [Trackleaders]

 ## Deploying

-To deploy changes you’ll need an account with [Zeit.co] and then someone needs to add you to the dotwatchers team.
+To deploy changes you’ll need an account with [zeit.co] and then someone needs to add you to the dotwatchers team.

 You’ll need to download the [Now cli] and then switch teams with `now switch`